nuxtss-s3-fix

-The nuxtss-s3-fix is a CICD tool for optimizing Nuxt.js Static Sites HTML page objects to work with the Amazon AWS S3 bucket static web site hosting.
+The nuxtss-s3-fix is a tool for optimizing Nuxt.js Static Sites HTML page objects to work with the Amazon AWS S3 bucket static web site hosting.
 These optimizations improve:

 Prerequisites